 Roofing including roof space

 Repair category 1

-Notes The roof coverings appear to be in an order commensurate with age.
+Notes The roof tiles are original and appear to be in an order consistent with age.
 Ongoing maintenance must be anticipated.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A roofing contractor will be able to advise on life expectancy and repair/replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.

 Rainwater fittings

 Repair category 1

-Notes There is no evidence of either recent or continued leakage.
-Rainwater goods should be monitored during adverse weather conditions and if leakage is noted repairs should be carried out.
-Leakage, over time, can cause defects to develop.
+Notes There is no obvious evidence of either recent or continued leakage.